 Keep track of purchases

 One of the best ways to save money is to keep track of your teen’s spending.
-Ideally, you'll show them to do this themselves through the GoHenry app.
 This way, they can see if they are overspending or have extra cash that could go into savings.
-Helping your kids see that tracking their spending not only helps them to spend and save more wisely, but also helps them maintain control of their finances.
+Helping your kids see that tracking their spending not only helps them to spend and save more wisely but also helps them maintain control of their finances.
 This will be the cornerstone of their lifelong financial habits.

 Think twice before buying